-Most state and territory government support measures are provided as production investment, as grants or rebates and do not impact on a production's QAPE.
-However, QAPE must only include expenditure that has been 'incurred', so if a state government incentive means that you incur less production expenditure, it reduces your QAPE.
+Most state and territory government support measures are provided as production investment, grants or rebates and do not impact on a production's QAPE.
+However, QAPE must only include expenditure that has been 'incurred'.
+If a state or territory government incentive means that you incur less production expenditure, it reduces your QAPE.

-For example, where a state provides an incentive through a payroll tax rebate (e.g. where the expenditure is incurred for the payroll tax and then a rebate is provided to the company) the QAPE includes the incurred costs including the state payroll tax and the rebate has no effect on the QAPE claim.
-However, if the state provides a payroll tax exemption then there is no incurred cost for state payroll tax and it cannot be claimed.
+For example, where a state or territory provides an incentive through a payroll tax rebate (e.g. where the expenditure is incurred for the payroll tax and then a rebate is provided to the company) the QAPE includes the incurred costs including the state or territory payroll tax and the rebate has no effect on the QAPE claim.
+However, if the state or territory provides a payroll tax exemption then there is no incurred cost for state or territory payroll tax and it cannot be claimed.